ggalmeida0/drone_face_follow/README.md

 The program is a implementation of the state machine below:
 ![State Machine Diagram](img/state-machine.png)

 Every command to Tello is done with the [DJITelloPy](https://github.com/damiafuentes/DJITelloPy/) library.
 [Yoloface](https://github.com/sthanhng/yoloface) is used to find the the face.
-A PID controller is used to mantain the distance from the face, once it's found, the PID controller was tuned with [PID Tuner](https://pidtuner.com/#/) and Implemented with [simple-pid](https://github.com/m-lundberg/simple-pid).
+A PID controller is used to mantain the distance from the face.
+The PID controller was tuned with [PID Tuner](https://pidtuner.com/#/) and Implemented with [simple-pid](https://github.com/m-lundberg/simple-pid).